What can a productivity system not fix?

 Do this week: Tasks with a deadline or commitment within 7 days

 This mirrors the structure David Allen’s Getting Things Done popularized [11], but strips out the complexity that causes most people to abandon GTD within weeks.
 If you need more granular categories later, add layers.
 But start here.
-And if you want to explore the full GTD method and other approaches, there’s plenty of depth to go into once your basic system is running.
+And if you want to explore the full GTD method and other approaches, there is plenty of depth to go into once your basic system is running.

 Single-focus execution blocks beat multitasking